The Twentieth Century Society

 London in SimCity 3000.
 Screenshot by SimCityHawk.

-Marie Foulston is an award-winning videogame curator and creative director specialising in radical exhibitions, games, and immersive experiences.
-She is Studio Lead at Good Afternoon, a creative studio for games and exhibitions.
-Previously, she was Curator of Videogames at the V&A, where she led the headline exhibition Videogames, served as Guest Director of the experimental games festival Now Play This at Somerset House, and co-founded the UK alternative videogame collective The Wild Rumpus.
+Marie Foulston is an award-winning videogame curator and creative director.
+She is leads Good Afternoon, a creative studio and was Curator of Videogames at the V&A, where she led the headline exhibition Videogames and served as Guest Director of the experimental games festival Now Play This at Somerset House.

 Luke Caspar Pearson is an Associate Professor at the Bartlett School of Architecture, University College London.
 He is co-founder of the architectural design studio You+Pea and co-Director of the Cinematic and Videogame Architecture MArch at UCL.